-Michelangelo has been famous for over 500 years.
-He was a giant of the Renaissance, showing virtuosity in every medium -- sculpture, painting, poetry, and architecture.
-Dubbed the "divine artist," Michelangelo was the first sculptor to be hailed as a genius in his lifetime, as early as his 20s.
+Michelangelo has been famous for more than 500 years and was a Renaissance genius who excelled in various mediums such as sculpture, painting, poetry, and architecture.
+He was known as the “divine artist” and was hailed as a genius as early as his twenties.

 I’ll also describe and tell you where to see each and every piece of Michelangelo’s art in Florence.
 His works are on view in Florence’s museums and churches, many of which are must see sites in Florence for art lovers.